tfg13/LanXchange/README.md

 3. Run it by double-clicking "LXC.exe" (Windows) or "lxc" (OS X, Linux)
 4. Repeat these steps for all computers and start sharing!

+Q&A
+---

+Q: *Aren't file transfers a solved problem?*
+A: Not entirely.
+This tool was written years ago for fast file transfers on Lan-Parties (hence the name), where we had a mix of Windows 98 and Windows XP PCs, and copying files was **not** solved back then.

+Q: *Ok, but why would anyone use this **today**, we have {$cloudprovider, AirDrop, ...}?*
+A: LanXchange is much faster than the cloud (no slow upload involved) and, unlike AirDrop does support virtually all PC OSes + Android. (anything that can run a JVM)

+Q: *But why Java?*
+A: Historical reasons, I was in school when I started this and only knew Java.
+Plus, years later it made porting LanXchange to Android much easier.

+Q: *What about those automatic updates?*
+A: Those are recommended because updates frequently break compatibility with older versions.
+You can disable them, but there should be no need: On every launch, LanXchange *checks* for updates (by reading [this file](http://updates.lanxchange.com/v)), but **never** downloads or installs anything automatically.
+Also, all updates are signed.

 License
 -------